 - Slave communications status events (loss and re-establish) are reported to the PLC fault table by default.
 If the Slave Status Fault Table Entries parameter in the PROFIBUS Master software configuration is set to False, these events are not reported to the fault table.
-(For information on software configuration, see chapter 3.) - When a PBM300 Master is configured at 9.6 kBits/s with an address greater than 60, a Loss of IOC Fault occurs during Storing of configuration or during powerup with configuration. - If the network is operating at 9.6 Kbits/s, the master must be configured with an address of 59 or less.
+(For information on software configuration, see Section 3: PROFIBUS Master Module Configuration.) - When a PBM300 Master is configured at 9.6 kBits/s with an address greater than 60, a Loss of IOC Fault occurs during Storing of configuration or during powerup with configuration.
+If the network is operating at 9.6 Kbits/s, the master must be configured with an address of 59 or less.